Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Motivation and Background

 From Table \ref{z-day}, it can be observed that the six schemes perform poorly in detecting unknown malicious applications.
 While these methods have demonstrated good results in training and testing datasets, a significant decline can be observed when detecting unfamiliar malware samples.
 This phenomenon raises our concerns regarding the reliability of the detection results.
 Meanwhile, these detection solutions have not provided detailed analysis and explanations.
 This means that we do not know the basis of their decision-making.
 Moreover, this raises our concerns about the reliability of these detection schemes.
 Consequently, we undertake a more in-depth exploration.
-As illustrated in Figure \ref{fig:m1}, we display the detection report of unknown application on the MalwareBazaar \footnote{https://bazaar.abuse.ch/} \footnote{https://bazaar.abuse.ch/sample/44d0a81bdd9bbd3892f0ec49c430d60717be35e15a1a9ff3c2b4fddae58ad45c/} website.
+As illustrated in Figure \ref{fig:m1}, we display the detection report of unknown application on the MalwareBazaar\footnote{\url{https://bazaar.abuse.ch/sample/44d0a81bdd9bbd3892f0ec49c430d60717be35e15a1a9ff3c2b4fddae58ad45c/}} website.
 This site uploaded the application to eight popular antivirus tools.
 Among them, two tools deem the software harmless, but three label this unknown software as malicious, two consider it suspicious, and one does not provide any result.
 This indicates that even these advanced antivirus tools are unable to make a unanimous decision regarding an unknown malicious application.
 All of these tools provide their detection results, with some even offering detailed reports.
 However, these reports suffer from poor readability and require a wealth of specialized knowledge to comprehend.
 Moreover, these reports do not provide the rationale behind their decisions, nor do they offer explanations or analyses.
 Therefore, this demonstrates that both advanced detection schemes and popular antivirus tools have neglected the importance of explanation and analysis.
 This situation motivates us to conduct in-depth research to improve interpretability, thereby enhancing Android malware detection.